 Back to list Back to top

-The Ship Inn is in Milford, New Jersey, about 40 minutes from my house.
-They make an impeccable variety of English beers, including the ultimate elixir, Best Bitter.
-If you've graduated from Coors to Pale Ale but never tried true English bitter, be sure to visit the Ship.
+This exceptional brewpub is in Milford, New Jersey, about 40 minutes from my house.
+They make a good variety of British and American beers, including the ultimate elixir, Best Bitter.
+If you've graduated from Coors to IPA or hazy, but never tried true English bitter, be sure to visit the Descendants Brewing Company.
 It's worth a road trip.

 The Ship Inn after Photoshop.
 Mouse-over to see the original.